Do you need a hazmat suit just to go into your kids' rooms? Motivate your children to get their rooms clean and keep

 The house is a mess.
 It's overrun with toys and just as one mess is cleaned up, two more are made.

 Sometimes you've just got to let it go.
 Take baby steps to get your home organized and toys, clothes, games, and DVDs de-cluttered.

 Don't expect little ones to clean more than one room, or even half a room, at a time.
-They're kids and while they can learn how to be responsible through cleaning, they're never going to be as efficient as a professional cleaning crew.
+They're kids, and while they can learn responsibility through cleaning, they're never going to be as efficient as a professional cleaning crew.
 So let it go.
 You be you.
 Let them be them.
 And sometimes just close the door so you don't have to see the mess that day.